aaryba/sift/README.md

 Database Initialized, Please launch sift App by launching sift_app.py
 ```

-Confirm that sift.db SQLite databse file is auto-created
+Confirm that sift.db SQLite database file is auto-created

 We are now ready to run the app.